sam-eer12/sih-project/README.md

 ## Note

-**NOTE:as of now The server is not running on vercel due to some api related issues just the frontend is live**
+**As of now The server is not running on vercel due to some api related issues just the frontend is live**